 You'll know within seconds if you're pre-approved for any Chase credit cards.
 There's no guarantee you'll be approved if you apply, but the odds are on your side.
 Pre-approvals are done using a soft inquiry or "soft pull" on your credit report, which means there's no effect on your credit score.
 However, if you decide to actually apply for a card, Chase will perform a hard inquiry, which may cause a slight dip in your credit score.

-The Chase Freedom Unlimited credit limit is $500 or more for everyone who’s approved.
-The most creditworthy applicants can get starting credit limits of $5,000 or higher.
-Chase Freedom Unlimited cardholders who start with a limit of at least $5,000 get the Visa Signature version of the card instead of a Visa Platinum card.
-Signature cards come with a few more supplemental benefits from Visa. … read full answer
+The Chase Freedom Unlimited offers a $500 minimum credit limit for everyone who’s approved.
+Applicants with the best credit standing can also get starting credit limits of $5,000 or higher from the Visa Signature version of the Chase Freedom Unlimited.
+Signature cards come with a few more supplemental benefits than the standard Visa Platinum cards other approved applicants receive.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.